JulieW23/rnapp/project_structure.md

    This directory contains all the defined endpoints for database queries and routes for the app.

+   /routes/createAccount.js - renders create account page. *create account feature not implemented

    /routes/index.js - renders the home page.

+   /routes/login.js - renders te login page. *login feature not implemented

    /routes/trello.js - renders the Trello report page, and also defines endpoints for database queries for Trello data.

    /routes/prosperworks.js - renders the Prosperworks page, and also defines endpoints for database queries for ProsperWorks data.

+   /routes/prosperworks_account.js - *not used.
+Renders the page for connecting to ProsperWorks API to get/update data after the app's own login system has been implemented.

 ## /login